jerrinot/subzero/README.md

 ````

 All cluster members have to use SubZero for the same types and the types
 have to be declared in the same order.
-Currently programmatic configuration
+As of Hazelcast 3.7 programmatic
-will result in somewhat higher performance - this is given by a limitation
+configuration will result in somewhat higher performance - this is given
-of Hazelcast declarative configuration API.
-It should be fixed in the next
+by a limitation of Hazelcast declarative configuration API.
+It should be
-version of Hazelcast.
+fixed Hazelcast 3.8

 ### Maven Configuration
 The project is currently not in the Maven Central Repository.
 You can use